Tile a bathtub

 Combined with dark faucets and metal accents, the bathtub can become a real eye-catcher in an industrial-style bathroom.
 A concrete-look finish is a great choice for the tub surround.
 For a loft-style look, a brick-look finish is also a good alternative.

-Wood and organic shapes give the tub surround a cozy charm.
-This makes it a particularly good fit for a Japanese or Scandinavian bathroom.
+Wood and organic shapes give the tub surround a cozy charm, making it a perfect fit for a Japanese or Scandinavian bathroom.

 Luxurious

 If you're looking for a bathtub surround for a luxury bathroom, marble is a classic choice.
-In addition to the material, you should also consider additional features such as niches and built-in lighting to make the tub a visual highlight.
+In addition to the material, you should also consider incorporating additional features such as niches and built-in lighting to make the tub a visual focal point.